storageos/storageos.github.io/_docs/prerequisites/clusterdiscovery.md

 # Cluster discovery

 On startup, you will need to specify whether a StorageOS node should bootstrap a new cluster or join an existing cluster.
+In order for a bootstrapping node to join or create a cluster, the node needs to know where to find the other nodes in the cluster.
+The node is informed of other nodes in the cluster via the JOIN variable.

 > N.B.
 The StorageOS operator will automatically populate the JOIN variable.
 > Manual population of the JOIN variable, with node IPs or a cluster token, is